Home made paint with a chalky finish - what a concept! No sanding? No priming? Are you serious??? OK I'm so in!!!

 The subject?
 My oak armoire:

 My first step was to change the hardware on the drawers.
-My inspiration piece had wood knobs and since I have a whole bunch of wood knobs on hand AND I love the old-fashioned look of them, on they went!
+Since I have a whole bunch of wood knobs on hand AND I love the old-fashioned look of them, on they went!

 Next step, find the right colour of paint.
 I love the blue I used on my baby greenhouse (a green paint I bought last summer and didn't like with white paint added until I got a colour I did like).
 So after two coats of my own mixed paint plus Plaster of Paris and hot water applied about an hour apart, I tried wiping the wax over the top.
 I don't know what is in that wax, but it caused my rag to disintegrate!! and I was getting a major headache from the smell, so I stopped using it post haste.
 Here is the armoire when the paint dried and with a little of that wax rubbed on the top: